BuildMan-Alpha/AlphaHelp/README.md

 ## Note on update stopping on Server

 package-lock.json is saved in the repo, so dependabot changes to that file can cause a stash error as installing the revised npm packages can cause a merge conflict when the automated pull request is done.

+## Notes on node version

+Unless we move to nvm, we are stuck at version 12.xx of nodejs, as ubuntu seems to prefer that version (even in the latest 22.x version).